 Amounts received for a disposal in excess of £10,000 are categorised as Capital Receipts.
-The Capital Receipt is transferred to the Capital Receipts Reserve, and can then only be used for new capital investment.
+The Capital Receipt is credited to the Capital Receipts Reserve, and can then only be used for new capital investment or set aside to reduce the Authority's underlying need to borrow.
 Receipts are appropriated to the Capital Receipts Reserve from the General Fund Balance in the Movement in Reserves Statement.